Ocelot-Social-Community/Ocelot-Social/deployment/README.md

 This will start the ocelot services within docker in the selected branded version.

-If you stop the docker-compose, change the value of `CONFIGURATION` in the `.env` and restart with `docker-compose up` the branded version will change.
+If you stop the `docker compose`, change the value of `CONFIGURATION` in the `.env` and restart with `docker compose up` the branded version will change.

 Note: this might require `export DOCKER_BUILDKIT=0` to be set in order to have docker-compose build correctly.